At the Campground - Setting up a Small Travel Trailer

 Get out your checklist!
 You should have a checklist that you've tailored to your needs, and you should refine it until the process becomes routine.
-(Click here to download a free copy of my small travel trailer checklist from the tools page.
-Use it as a starting point to create your own.)
+(Click here to download a free copy of my Small Travel Trailer Checklists to use as a starting point in creating your own.)

 The Basic Checklist Steps

 Here are some basic steps to get your started.
 Be sure to develop your steps based upon your rig.

 - Move tow vehicle out of the way

 - Put down stabilizer jacks

 - Hookup water, sewer, electric and gas

 - Spray around everything that touches the ground for bugs

 Two things you should always do to protect your trailer at the campsite: